oscarheimdahl/break-timer-2/README.md

 ### 25 Minutes

-Simple floating timer that stays on top of your windows.
+Simple floating timer that stays on top.
-Change the preset time buttons by scrolling!